egonelbre/guide/programming/intro/premise.md

 > It's not for you Jen.
 Quote: -- IT Crowd

-I should clarify for whom this book is for.
-It is intended for people who already know how to write code, how to learn on their own and search answers on the internet on their own.

-It will not go into technical details, unless they are relevant to the problem at hand.
-If I skip technical details, I will point to appropriate links that describe it in depth.
-If you feel that something should contain such link, let me know.

-Although most of the examples are in `Go` the principles should work in other languages.
-However, some of the exact details how you ensure package boundaries is different.
+Obviously, no book is perfect for everyone, so it helps to clarify what is expected from the reader.

+First, you should be familiar with programming.
+It is not necessary that you have written a big program, however it could help you to understand the issues better.

+Second, you should be able to search and learn the necessary implementation details on your own.
+For example, when the book requires the use of HTML, the reader should go and learn about it.
+It will go into technical details only when it is necessary.

+Third, this book uses Go, but the same principles apply to any language.
+The building process is the constant between languages, although the implementation details can vary significantly.
+If you are not familiar with Go then please learn the basics before proceeding.